bearhudson/DALLEmmyBot/README.md

 LEMMY_PASSWORD
 ```

-Run the script and then look for the /output folder.
+Run the script wait for the list of prompts, pick the one you want, and then look for a png, jpg, and text description in an /output folder.